 Get ready for your jaw to hit the floor: On average, your first year with a baby costs anywhere from $22,00 to $36,000.
 A large part of that comes from labor and delivery and childcare costs, but you can also expect to shell out over $7,000 for basic baby and nursery gear, says Alan Fields, author of Baby Bargains.

-Here is a breakdown of the baby costs you’ll want to plan for, plus when and how to save.
+Here is a breakdown of the first year baby costs you’ll want to plan for, plus when and how to save.

 Depending on which state you live in, the cost for a vaginal hospital birth with no complications ranges from $8,000 to $16,000, according to the U.S. Agency for Healthcare Research and Quality.
 (C-sections can cost up to $5,000 more.)
 Most insurance plans will cover anywhere from 25 to 90 percent of the bill, including the epidural.
 And there are ways to lower your out-of-pocket payment even more: You can avoid extra charges like having a television or phone in your room, and pack your own toiletries, diapers, and wipes if your hospital charges extra for them.